Adams Express Building: Later history

 The building sustained heavy damage in 1916 when 300 windows were blown out in the Black Tom explosion.

 When the building was purchased by Metropolitan Life Insurance Company in 1988, an engineer discovered goldfish living in a pool of water below the basement heating system.
 Since that time, building engineers have fed the fish as a part of their regular maintenance routine.
-Between 2008 and 2015, the building underwent over $13 million worth of renvovations.
+Between 2008 and 2015, the building underwent over $13 million worth of renovations.

 RXR Realty bought the Adams Express Building from Broad Street Development for $330 million in May 2014.
 RXR placed the building for sale in September 2015 with an asking price of $450 million. and agreed to sell a 49 percent stake in the property that December for about $220 million.
 The next year, RXR received a $290 million loan from SL Green and Bank of China.
 RXR considered converting 61 Broadway to apartments in February 2023, amid increased vacancy rates due to the COVID-19 pandemic.
 RXR ceded control of 61 Broadway that May, having defaulted on a $240 million loan, and handed the building back to their lender, Aareal Bank.
 The loan was placed for sale in September 2023, when the building had a 57 percent occupancy rate.
+RXR announced plans in 2025 to convert the ninth floor into 21 apartments.
+By the following February, RXR planned to convert the entirety of 61 Broadway into apartments, obtaining nearly $500 million in financing for the project.